 You walk through your environment with fresh eyes.
 The Controlled Unclassified Information (CUI) boundary is vague.
 The System Security Plan (SSP) was last updated eighteen months ago.
 Multi-factor authentication (MFA) is deployed on some systems but not all.
 Access control policies exist in draft.
 Incident response procedures have never been tested.
 The gap between where you are and where the assessment requires you to be is not a gap you can paper over with a weekend project.

 Ninety days is enough time, but not enough time to waste.
-The contractors who pass Certified Third-Party Assessment Organization (C3PAO) assessments are not the ones with the most sophisticated technology stacks.
+In my experience preparing clients for Certified Third-Party Assessment Organization (C3PAO) assessments, the contractors who pass are not the ones with the most sophisticated technology stacks.
 They are the ones who spent the preceding months building documented, testable evidence for all 110 controls, scoping their CUI environment tightly, and rehearsing the assessment before the assessor arrived.
 Start with scope, build toward evidence, and finish with a dress rehearsal.
 That sequence is the sprint.

 Prepare for a CMMC Level 2 assessment in 90 days by following four phases: scope the CUI boundary and run a gap analysis (Days 1-30), implement controls and build the evidence package (Days 31-60), then rehearse the assessment and finalize the SPRS score (Days 61-90).
-C3PAO assessments cost $34,000 to $112,000 depending on in-scope asset count.
+C3PAO assessments typically range from $34,000 to $112,000 depending on in-scope asset count (operator estimates; no published rate card exists).
 Enclave scoping before the sprint starts reduces both cost and risk.

 Understanding CMMC Level 2 Assessment Requirements

-CMMC Level 2 maps directly to NIST SP 800-171 Rev 2 in its entirety.
-All 110 controls across 14 domains.
+CMMC Level 2 maps directly to NIST SP 800-171 Rev 2 in its entirety, incorporating all 110 controls across 14 domains per 32 CFR §170.14(c)(3).
 No domain is optional.
 The standard was designed to protect CUI handled by defense contractors, and the assessment verifies that protection is real, not aspirational.

 Self-Assessment vs. C3PAO: The Path Decision

-Two assessment paths exist under CMMC 2.0, and the contract determines which applies.
-Self-assessment covers non-prioritized CUI: the contractor assesses against the 110 controls, calculates an SPRS score, and submits the score to the Supplier Performance Risk System.
+Two assessment paths exist under CMMC 2.0, and the solicitation determines which applies.
+DoD selects the required CMMC Status under 32 CFR §170.5(b), weighing mission criticality, program type, threat of loss, and the impact of exploitation, and the solicitation names the result.
+DFARS 252.204-7025 is the provision that puts offerors on notice of the level required.
+Where that status is Level 2 (Self), 32 CFR §170.16 governs how the self-assessment is run.
+The contractor assesses against the 110 controls, calculates an SPRS score, and submits to the Supplier Performance Risk System.
 No third party reviews the evidence.
-The attestation carries legal weight under the False Claims Act.
+The attestation carries legal weight under the False Claims Act (31 U.S.C. §3729) and 32 CFR §170.22.

 SPRS Score: What the Number Actually Means

 The SPRS score starts at 110, as detailed in the SPRS score calculation guide.
 Each of the 110 NIST SP 800-171 controls carries a point value.
 Unimplemented controls reduce the score.
 The weighted scoring system assigns heavier penalties to higher-risk controls.
 A score of 110 means all controls are fully implemented.
-A score below 88 triggers DoD scrutiny under DFARS 252.204-7019.
+Industry guidance commonly references 88 as a soft scrutiny threshold, below which contracting officers may request additional justification before award.
+No DFARS clause specifies a numerical threshold.
+The 88 figure is practitioner shorthand, not regulatory rule.

 Days 1 to 30: Scope Definition and Gap Analysis